|

 before, but this was different.
 This was so close that he literally

 almost could taste it.
 He could almost feel what the snake felt.
-Feel how
+Feel

 good it felt to know that you were swallowing someone whole and alive,

 ending their life while prolonging your own.
-To feel your fur bulge out
+To feel your fur bulge

 as they passed through your throat.
 The coon closed his eyes and